botagas/janitorr_gui/README.md

 The app will be available at http://localhost:5000

 > [!NOTE]
 > An example systemd service is provided in [janitorr-gui.service](/conf/janitorr-gui.service) file.
+The service example assumes that Janitorr is running as a `janitorr.service` systemd service.

 ## Environment Variables